KTiteca/automa/content/en/newsletter/index.md

 type: newsletter
 ---

-Do you want to stay in touch?
-Subscribe to our newsletter!
+If you want to be informed of what’s going on at Automa Factory, or if you want to participate in playtests, you can sign up for our newsletter below.